Archive for the 'auditions' Category

 Callback Disrupted By Hat

 Had a callback yesterday for a film.
 The director was having me read with an actress who is already cast.
-Guess since she was cast she felt no need to impress anyone and was 20 minutes late.
+You could tell she was already cast, as she felt no need to impress anyone and was 20 minutes late.

-After we read and are walking out together I ask her if she is having a bad hair day.
+After we read, we are and walking out together I ask her if she is having a bad hair day.
 For the first time she becomes animated and says; “YES!
 I got up today and just decided fuck it, and I didn’t wash my hair.
-That’s why I’m wearing the hat!”
+THAT’S WHY I’M WEARING THE HAT!”
 I tell her I did the same thing because it’s raining.
 Washing your hair on a rainy day and going to a film audition is artistic suicide.
 Guaranteed big frizzy hair – bad on camera.
 “I flat ironed dirty hair before I came here” I say.
-“YOU DID?” she says with an amazed AH-HAH look on her face.
-I think I just saved the next person she will audition with from the hat.
+“YOU DID?”
+She says with an amazed AH-HAH look on her face like that is the most ingenious thing she’s ever heard.
+I think I just saved the next person she will audition with from THE HAT.

 Church Tortures Actors

 Had a call back for “The Man Who Came To Dinner”.
 An old chestnut.
 Does anyone want to see an old chestnut like this on anymore?
-But I guess since it was being done at a church, they are limited by the content of anything written after 1959.
+Doubt it.
+But I guess since a church was producing it, they are limited by content to anything written before1959.

-I was given a time of 6:30 p.m.
+I was given an audition time of 6:30 p.m.
 Entered the room and there were 25 actors who also had the time of 6:30 p.m.
 Usually I would leave, but there was someone there I knew, so I stayed.
 We chatted, but by the time I got in the audition room I had been there way too long and was thoroughly pissed off.
 The monitor used the wrong name when she introduced me.
 I actually gave a good audition and got a lot of laughs from them.
-Seemed like they loved me, but by this time, I hated them.
+Seemed like they loved me.
+But by this time, I HATED THEM.

-I was so mad at myself for waiting that long, that first thing the next morning I sent an email to them.
-Luckily the email they had sent me with the info had the emails of a lot of people on the staff of the church.
+I was so mad at myself for waiting that long, the first thing the next morning I sent an email to them.
+Luckily, the email they had sent me with the info had the emails of the entire staff of the church.
 Here is a copy of the email I sent to everyone involved in the audition, and some individuals who weren’t (including the pastor):

 Dear Fifth Avenue Church,